Dantan II: Language and religion

-According to the District Census Handbook, Paschim Medinipur, 2011 census, as of 2001, Bengali was the mother-tongue of 90.5% of the population of Paschim Medinipur district, followed by Santali (4.6%), Hindi (1.4%), Kurmali Thar (0.7%), Urdu (0.6%), Telugu (0.6%), Odia (0.4%), Mundari (0.2%), Koda/ Kora (0.1%), Munda (0.1%) and Nepali (0.1%).
-There were people, forming lesser proportion of population, having other languages as mother-tongue.
-People with other mother-tongues formed 0.7% of the population.

-According to the West Bengal Official Language Act 1961 and the West Bengal Official Language (Amendment Act) 2012, the Bengali language is to be used for official purposes in the whole of West Bengal.
-In addition to Bengali, the Nepali language is to be used for official purposes in the three hills subdivisions, namely Darjeeling, Kalimpong and Kurseong, in the district of Darjeeling, and Urdu is to be used for official purposes in district/subdivision/ block/ municipality where the population speaking Urdu exceeds 10% of the total population.
-The English language will continue to be used for official purposes as it was being used prior to the enactment of these laws.

-The West Bengal Official Language (Second Amendment) Bill, 2012, included Hindi, Santhali, Odiya and Punjabi as official languages if it is spoken by a population exceeding 10 per cent of the whole in a particular block or sub-division or a district.
-Subsequently, Kamtapuri, Rajbanshi and Kurmali were also included in the list of minority languages by the West Bengal Official Language (Second Amendment) Bill, 2018.
-However, as of 2020, there is no official / other reliable information about the areas covered.
-Census 2011 provides language data only at the district and above level.

 In the 2011 census Hindus numbered 127,932 and formed 82.53% of the population in Dantan II CD block.
 Muslims numbered 26,451 and formed 17.06% of the population.
 Others numbered 634 and formed 0.41% of the population.
 Others include Addi Bassi, Marang Boro, Santal, Saranath, Sari Dharma, Sarna, Alchchi, Bidin, Sant, Saevdharm, Seran, Saran, Sarin, Kheria, Christian and other religious communities.
+In 2001, Hindus were 83.93% and Muslims 15.76% of the population respectively.

+At the time of the 2011 census, 86.68% of the population spoke Bengali, 4.70% Khortha, 4.20% Santali and 3.28% Hindi as their first language.

 BPL families

 In Dantan II CD block 46.97% families were living below poverty line in 2007.

 According to the District Human Development Report of Paschim Medinipur: The 29 CD blocks of the district were classified into four categories based on the poverty ratio.
 Nayagram, Binpur II and Jamboni CD blocks have very high poverty levels (above 60%).
 Kharagpur I, Kharagpur II, Sankrail, Garhbeta II, Pingla and Mohanpur CD blocks have high levels of poverty (50-60%), Jhargram, Midnapore Sadar, Dantan I, Gopiballavpur II, Binpur I, Dantan II, Keshiari, Chandrakona I, Gopiballavpur I, Chandrakona II, Narayangarh, Keshpur, Ghatal, Sabang, Garhbeta I, Salboni, Debra and Garhbeta III CD blocks have moderate levels of poverty (25-50%) and Daspur II and Daspur I CD blocks have low levels of poverty (below 25%).